-Theoretical approaches to global health that do not consider the geopolitical perspectives limit the ability to understand the role of structural and geopolitical conditions over health globally (Persaud et al., 2021).
+Theoretical approaches to global health need to be guided by understanding of the role of structural and geopolitical conditions over health globally (Persaud et al., 2021).
 COVID-19 has abruptly demonstrated the intersection between geopolitical systems and the necessity for a multilateral approach to health issues; fragmented governance for health and the resultant self-preserving silos have severely undermined the global response to COVID-19 (Lal et al., 2021).
 Long-standing issues of equity within and between countries and regions have been made visible as a matter of life and death, illustrated, for example, by the stark reality of vaccine apartheid.
-This period of increased national sovereignty and decreased cooperation has been termed a crisis of multilateralism, and acts as a hindrance to achieving the goal of good health for all (Kickbusch et al., 2021).
+This period of increased national sovereignty and decreased cooperation has been termed a crisis of multilateralism, and acts as a hindrance to achieving the goal of good health for all (Kickbusch et al., 2021a).
 Unilateralist approaches combined with geopolitical power shifts are also undermining multilateralism and international cooperation (European Commission, 2020).
-The COVID-19 pandemic, as well as the SDGs, and the climate change crisis all demonstrate that no country can tackle global challenges on their own.
+The challenges posed by the COVID-19 pandemic and the climate change crisis, as well as the discipline-spanning SDGs, all demonstrate that no country can tackle global challenges on their own.

-Global Health Diplomacy, defined as the practice by which intergovernmental and non-state actors coordinate global policy solutions to improve global health, is gaining recognition as a necessary collaborative method to achieving a multilateral approach (Kickbusch & Szabo, 2014; Pan American Health Organization, n.d.).
-Health challenges transcend national borders and as such, Global Health Diplomacy is a critical tool for national and global responses to these challenges.
+Global health diplomacy, defined as the practice by which intergovernmental and non-state actors coordinate global policy solutions to improve global health, is gaining recognition as a necessary collaborative method to achieving a multilateral approach (Kickbusch & Szabo, 2014; Pan American Health Organization, n.d.).
+Health challenges transcend national borders and as such, global health diplomacy is a critical tool for national and global responses to these challenges (Kickbusch et al., 2021b).
 In the context of Canada's global health strategy, Kickbusch and Szabo (2014) suggest that establishing a national global health strategy is critical to the alignment of a country's political interests with global policy solutions for health.